Sean ‘Diddy’ Combs sues NBC over new documentary as he awaits trial on sex trafficking charges

 They say Combs used blackmail and violence to intimidate and threaten his victims in a pattern of abuse that goes back to the early 2000s.

-Combs has pleaded not guilty to the charges.
+Combs has pleaded not guilty.
 His trial is slated to start in May.

+In the criminal case on Wednesday, a federal judge rejected a request by Combs’ lawyers that a hearing be conducted over 19 pages of Combs’ notes that were taken from his cell during a Bureau of Prisons sweep of the Metropolitan Detention Center in Brooklyn, where Combs is held without bail.

+Defense lawyers say the seizure violated Combs’ constitutional rights, but Judge Arun Subramanian said in a written opinion that a review shows the government did not intentionally invade Combs’ attorney-client privilege, that appropriate steps were taken afterward and the issue is moot because prosecutors say they will not use any of the information at trial.

 “In making and broadcasting these falsehoods, among others, Defendants seek only to capitalize on the public’s appetite for scandal without any regard for the truth and at the expense of Mr. Combs’s right to a fair trial,” she said in a statement.
 “Mr. Combs brings this lawsuit to hold Defendants accountable for the extraordinary damage their reckless statements have caused.”